Team Cargols is a Perpignan-based association created back in 2014.

 As with human New Year’s Eve, passing from Renaissance to Bombance is also cause for big celebrations.

-Get in on the fun and join the Aplec del Caragol on the 1st and 2nd June in the Catalan town of Lleida, just inland from Barcelona.
+Get in on the fun and join the Aplec del Caragol from Friday 31st May to Sunday 2nd June in the Catalan town of Lleida, just inland from Barcelona.

 Festival del Escargot